-It has lessons that are broken down into ten-to-fifteen-minute sessions so that they can be completed even if you have very little time to do so.
-As well as the option to review what you have learnt to ensure that you remember the information and interactive dialogues for you to put your speaking skills into practice.
+It has lessons that are broken down into ten-to-fifteen-minute sessions so that they can be completed even if you have very little time to study.
+In addition, it has the option to review what you have learned to ensure that you remember the information and interactive dialogues for you to put your speaking skills into practice.

-Babbel is also ideal for travellers as it supplies its users with insight into French culture and traditions that will come in handy when you are trying to blend in with the locals on your holiday.
+Babbel is also ideal for travelers as it provides insights into French culture and traditions that will come in handy when you are trying to blend in with the locals on your holiday.

-Is it conjugating verbs that you struggle with most when learning French?
+Is conjugating verbs the thing that you struggle with most when learning French?
 Le Conjugueur was created to help with just this.

-While Le Conjugueur is a great app for grammar, spelling and verb conjugation, it is advisable that you use it at the same time as you are learning French in a different way.
-It is best as a consolidation method for what you are currently learning or have already learnt.
+While Le Conjugueur is a great app for grammar, spelling, and verb conjugation, it is advisable that you use it at the same time as you are learning French in a different way.
+It is best as a consolidation method for what you are currently learning or have already learned.

-Busuu is free, to begin with, but a lot of the more advanced content and the option of talking to native French speakers to practice your oral skills comes at the cost of becoming a member which incurs a monthly fee.
+Busuu is free to begin with, but a lot of the more advanced content and the option of talking to native French speakers to practice your oral skills come with a membership, which incurs a monthly fee.

-As a free user of this app, you still have access to a study plan that you can customise yourself and has been set to achieve your goals and help you learn quicker.
+As a free user of this app, you still have access to a study plan that you can customize yourself, and which is meant to help you achieve your goals and learn quicker.
 This is something that not all other apps will offer.

 This free app is perfect for everyone who is learning French, regardless of where you are in your studies.
 It has something for every ability level that will test your knowledge.
-Due to this, Memrise is one of the best apps to learn French whether you are merely trying to pick up some of the languages for your holiday or are wanting to take the studying to a higher level.
+For this reason, Memrise is one of the best apps to learn French whether you are merely trying to pick up some of the languages for your holiday or are wanting to take your studies to a higher level.

-Memrise also has educational videos featuring locals, who will probably be using their own idiolect.
-By having videos of locals speaking, you will also be able to hear French being spoken at the normal speed with the correct pronunciation, which you can then begin to imitate.
+Memrise also has educational videos featuring locals, who will probably be using their own dialects.
+By watching videos of locals speaking, you will also be able to hear French being spoken at the normal speed with the correct pronunciation, which you can then begin to imitate.

-Hearing the French language being spoken at the correct pace will help if you are planning to hold conversations with someone who is a local, as they won’t always automatically slow down what they are saying.
-Especially if they don’t know that you aren’t used to the language.
+Hearing the French language being spoken at the correct pace will help if you are planning to hold conversations with someone who is a local, as they won’t always slow down when they speak to you – especially if they don’t know you aren’t used to the language.

 The app was created by Ed Cooke and Ben Whately, who wanted to make learning a language a fun and immersive experience.
-This thought process was born by the idea that you retain what you view as being fun and because they realised that most people did better when they weren’t learning a language out of a textbook.
+This aim was born from the idea that you retain what you view as being fun, and because they realized that most people did better when they weren’t learning a language from a textbook.

 Apps for Kids

-There is always the potential for them to pick up the vocabulary and knowledge without realising that they are actively learning something with the apps below.
+There is always the opportunity for them to pick up the vocabulary and knowledge without realizing that they are actively learning something with the apps below.

 Gus on the Go: French for Kids

-Gus on the Go is a language app that is set up so that kids can learn a variety of languages including French, which is the one that we will be focusing on, by following the travels of a friendly owl.
+Gus on the Go is a language app that is set up so that kids can learn a variety of languages, including French, by following the travels of a friendly owl.

 It is a free app that makes learning French fun for kids.
-It allows them to learn different pieces of vocabulary by playing games, listening/reading stories, interactive lessons and reviews.
+It allows them to learn different pieces of vocabulary by playing games, listening to and reading stories, and doing interactive lessons and reviews.